cefali9154/BluetoothPlayer/README.md

 1. The BC127 module has proven difficult to work with.
 I believe this can be attributed to the small user base and sometimes unclear documentation.
 1. A development board is a valuable investment and would save significant time in future projects.
 1. The HAL drivers are useful, but do not get too hung up on using them.
 Direct register access can be quicker and easier.
+1. If a new section of code is written and tested, clean it up before moving on (or write it properly in the first place, but when trying new things this can take too much time), or else the code ends up being messy later.
+1. In general I have gained a much better understanding of the operation of the microcontroller and organization and design of code.

 ## Future Work Ideas
 1. Redo the PCB layout with a 4-layer PCB.
 This should allow for size reduction and proper signal routing.
 1. Implement a discrete MP3 codec to decode MP3's.
 By allowing the use of MP3s, the file size would be significantly smaller.
 MP3s are also more common for music libraries.
+1. Allow the user to access the SD card via the micro USB port, which is currently only used for charging.